telerik/blazor-docs/components/dropzone/integration.md

 ---
 title: Integration
-page_title: DropZone Integration
+page_title: DropZone FileSelect and Upload Integration
-description: Integration of the Blazor DropZone with FileSelect and Upload.
+description: Learn how to integrate the Telerik UI for Blazor DropZone with a FileSelect or an Upload component, and enable users to drop files and automatically select or upload them.
 slug: dropzone-integration
 tags: telerik,blazor,dropzone,external,drag,drop,file,integration,fileselect,upload
 published: True